hopsoft/universalid/README.md

 > [!NOTE]
 > Extensions are autoloaded when the relaed datatype is detected.

+> [!IMPORTANT]
-**Why Universal ID with ActiveRecord?**
+> **Why Universal ID with ActiveRecord?**

-While ActiveRecord already supports GlobalID, a robust library for serializing individual ActiveRecord models, Universal ID extends this functionality to cover a wider range of use cases.
-Here are a few reasons you may want to consider Universal ID.
+> ActiveRecord has GlobalID, a robust library for serializing individual ActiveRecord models.
+> Universal ID adds functionality to cover a **wider range of use cases**.

+Here are a few reasons you may want to consider Universal ID with ActiveRecord.

 - **New Records**:
   Unlike GlobalID, Universal ID can serialize models that haven't been saved to the database yet.